 The Scientific contribution to our actual world and conditions of life is a central pillar of the occidental civilization.
 However values, paradigms, structural models and different philosophic approaches to understand men's situation and the Universe around us, (where we are, as human kind, and which vision we have from ourselves), have been always crucial to understand the society and its changes through time.
 Science and knowledge, specifically through technological tools, is the main driver of the economic growth with tremendous output potential and real growth in production in the last century.
-In many areas of human needs and consumption, the production leverage for better lifes was dominant, that is, supply driven economies were the most common and successful economies in growth and development.
-However, demand driven economic considerations and Institutional/Organizational/Governance dimensions are issues turning out to be very determinant in nowadays economic development.
+In many areas of human needs and consumption, the production leverage for better lives was dominant, that is, supply driven economies were the most common and successful economies in growth and development.

-Problem statement: Today is quite clear that quality of life and development cannot be guaranteed only with higher consumption rates nd production increases.
+Today is quite clear that quality of live and development cannot be guaranteed only with higher consumption rates.
 It is necessary to look at least to other issues such as sustainability, social and environmental dimensions.
 In the food system those aspects are always present.
 From a deep crisis in food supply, almost permanent up to the seventies (1970's), a different paradigm is now in place with the world characterized in the last 20-30 years with global surplus.
 However hunger persists, and has been mainly a local/regional dilemma without any improvements in the last 10-20 years, in absolute terms and/or in relative terms (Carvalho et al 2011).